MartinEesmaa/VVCEasy/README.md

 ```
 vvencapp --qp 38 -i out.yuv -s 854x480 -r 30 -o vvc.266
 ```

+**NOTE: If you want have true lossless on your video, please visit http://ffv1.org/**

 Lossless video (minimum loss quality, only Y4M, Raw, Uncompressed video used) (or compress smaller than preset slow, use --preset slower):
 ```